brettandrews3/Roshambo/README.md

 ### Finally, the play_again input lets the user decide whether to play again or end the game.
 The "if play_again.lower() != 'y'"
 ### line allows for either 'Y' or 'y' input from the user without the complications of defining additional Regex responses.
 ### If the user decides not to continue, the program gives a 'Thanks for playing!' message and ends.

-### I would like to add a score counter to the program at some point.
-I'll come back and enter that code in this README if that happens.
+### 6/25/2021: I added that scoring system mentioned in the previous version of this README.
+The print(f'Score...') displays
+### the running tally after each round.

 while True:
     try: